chrisalexander/blog/_posts/2009-11-24-new-business-cards.md

 *Note:* All images are Copyright 2006-2009 Chris Alexander.
 All Rights Reserved.
 Unauthorised Reproduction Prohibited.
 Please get in touch if you'd like to use my images.
 Thanks!

-*{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/BusinessCards.jpg" %}<br> *
+{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/BusinessCards.jpg" %}